Mondara/covid-19_tracker/README.md

 ## Acknowledgments

 I would live to acknowledge the youtube video made by JavaScript Mastery 'Build a COVID-19 Tracker Application" that helped me a lot when I set out to build this website.
-It provided me the overal design and layout aswell.
+The video provided me with the overal design and layout.